Spencer Steer Player Props: Reds vs. Rockies

-The Cincinnati Reds, including Spencer Steer (hitting .229 in his past 10 games, with a double, two home runs, six walks and seven RBI), battle starter Noah Davis and the Colorado Rockies at Great American Ball Park, Tuesday at 7:10 PM ET.
+The Cincinnati Reds, including Spencer Steer (.222 batting average in his past 10 games), battle starter Connor Seabold and the Colorado Rockies at Great American Ball Park, Wednesday at 12:35 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Rockies.
+In his last game he had a one-hit performance (1-for-4) against the Rockies.

 Spencer Steer Game Info & Props vs. the Rockies